 Let's work together to make empowering changes that will benefit the whole family

-Having a child with behavioural issues can have you feeling like you’re failing as a Mum.
+Having a child with behavioural issues is stressful.
 Some days, it feels like you’re spinning out of control, like the ground your walking on is unstable and it could swallow you up any minute.

 Other kids, or maybe even some of your own seem to have ease with life, whilst your other is running riot and loosing the plot more often than seems reasonable.
 The thought never leaves the back of your mind that maybe something else is going on with them.

 The meltdowns and outbursts over the smallest things, like putting shoes on or doing their hair, brushing their teeth or getting dressed is a relentless everyday occurrence.
 It feels impossible to calm them down.

 Meal times can be a nightmare too.
 The things that worked yesterday haven’t worked today, and once again you’ve spent hours preparing wholesome meals for the kids that they haven’t touched!